cybersokari/allure-report-deployer/apps/cli/README.md

 - **Node.js**: Version 14 or higher.
 - **Java**: Version 8 or higher
+- **Firebase Credentials**:
+   - Create a Firebase/GCP [service account](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).
+   - Download the `service-account-file.json` JSON file.

+- **Firebase Storage bucket**:
+   - Create a Firebase storage bucket when your test History and Retries are stored.
+You can use the default bucket.

 ## Help
 The CLI provides a set of commands to help you generate and deploy your Allure Reports.
 To see the list of available commands, run: